-Students participate in this work study program consisting of instructional time spent in the classroom, automotive lab and work time in area automotive service centers.
-Automotive Technology 2 is designed to prepare the student for further studies at the post-secondary technical schools or entry level work.
+Automotive Technology 2 2 credits Gr.
+12 Course: 5231-5237 Students participate in this work study program consisting of ins structional time spent in the classroom n, automotive lab and work time in area automotive service centers.
+Automotive Technol ology 2 is design ed to prepare the stud ent for further studies

 Note: Students must supply their own instructor-approved safety shoes to be worn to class and on the job site.
 Meets ICT and Math Experience requirement.
-College credit may be available.
 Course is offered at Nashua High North.
 South students must travel.